pgreber2504/customize-meal-app/README.md

 # Customize Meal Application

-This is Single Page Application created with React, JavaScript, CSS, HTML, Firebase and [Create React App](https://github.com/facebookincubator/create-react-app).
+This is Single Page Application created with React, JavaScript, CSS, HTML, Firebase and [Create React App](https://github.com/facebookincubator/create-react-app). <br>
-In future Application might be used in all of kind restaurants.
+In future Application might be used in all of kind restaurants.<br>
 Please test this project and leave feedback ;)